Superficial Safety Alignment Hypothesis: Abstract

 \section{Abstract}

-As large language models (LLMs) are overwhelmingly more and more integrated into various applications, ensuring they generate safe and aligned responses is a pressing need.
-Previous research on alignment has largely focused on general instruction-following but has often overlooked the unique properties and challenges of safety alignment, such as the brittleness of safety mechanisms.
-To bridge the gap, we propose the Superficial Safety Alignment Hypothesis (SSAH), which posits that safety alignment should teach an otherwise unsafe model to choose the correct reasoning direction - interpreted as a specialized binary classification task - and incorporate a refusal mechanism with multiple reserved fallback options.
-Furthermore, through SSAH, we hypothesize that safety guardrails in LLMs can be established by just a small number of essential components.
-To verify this, we conduct an ablation study and successfully identify four types of attribute-critical components in safety-aligned LLMs: Exclusive Safety Unit (ESU), Exclusive Utility Unit (EUU), Complex Unit (CU), and Redundant Unit (RU).
-Our findings show that freezing certain safety-critical components \textbf{(7.5\%)} during fine-tuning allows the model to retain its safety attributes while adapting to new tasks.
-Additionally, we show that leveraging redundant units \textbf{(20\%)} in the pre-trained model as an ``alignment budget'' can effectively minimize the alignment tax while achieving the alignment goal.
+As large language models (LLMs) are overwhelmingly more and more integrated into various applications, ensuring they generate safe responses is a pressing need.
+Previous studies on alignment have largely focused on general instruction-following but have often overlooked the distinct properties of safety alignment, such as the brittleness of safety mechanisms.
+To bridge the gap, we propose the \textbf{Superficial Safety Alignment Hypothesis (SSAH)}, which posits that safety alignment teaches an otherwise unsafe model to choose the correct reasoning direction - fulfill or refuse users' requests - interpreted as an implicit binary classification task.
+Through \textbf{SSAH}, we hypothesize that only a few essential components can establish safety guardrails in LLMs.
+We successfully identify four types of attribute-critical components: Safety Critical Unit (\textbf{SCU}), Utility Critical Unit (\textbf{UCU}), Complex Unit (\textbf{CU}), and Redundant Unit (\textbf{RU}).
+Our findings show that freezing certain safety-critical components during fine-tuning allows the model to retain its safety attributes while adapting to new tasks.
+Similarly, we show that leveraging redundant units in the pre-trained model as an ``alignment budget'' can effectively minimize the alignment tax while achieving the alignment goal.
 All considered, this paper concludes that the atomic functional unit for safety in LLMs is at the neuron level and underscores that safety alignment should not be complicated.
-We believe this work contributes to the foundation of efficient and scalable safety alignment for future LLMs.
+We have code implementation and other information on the project website: https://ssa-h.github.io/.